 - Aheck the available white space again with the command.

 The successful recovery of the white space to use in future to build a new database hints the recovery of more such space which had been left unused in the past.
 Moreover, at the time of migration of the Exchange Server to the new one, it must be remembered that the backup of the database must be taken before to avoid any kind of inconvenience or data loss.

-> To make the migration process easy, you can use Exchange Recovery tool which maintain the data integrity and formatting without any data loss.
+To make the migration process easy, you can use Exchange Recovery tool which maintain the data integrity and formatting without any data loss.
 Users can recover data from corrupt Exchange database file as well and export it to another Exchange Server version easily.
-The tool has many useful features and options for facilitating a smooth, quick and selective Exchange migration to the users.
+The tool has many useful features and options for facilitating a smooth, quick and selective Exchange data migration to the users.
 Try it on your own with the free demo version on its website and get assured about its claimed functions.

-> The introduction and removal of white spaces in the Exchange Server database is well-explained with the complete Offline defragmentation process of the database using eseutil commands.
-A secure and beneficial Exchange recovery and migration tool is also proposed in this article to ensure users with the perfect way to recover Exchange data and migrate it easily to desired destination platform.
+The introduction and removal of white spaces in the Exchange Server database is well-explained with the complete Offline defragmentation process of the database using eseutil commands.
+A secure and beneficial recovery and migration for Exchange tool is also proposed in this article to ensure users with the perfect way to recover Exchange data and migrate it easily to desired destination platform.